How To Deal With Controlling Men

 However, if you've ever had to deal with someone else trying to control you, you've been faced with a loss of control within yourself as you gave in to what someone else wanted.
 You do have options, though.
 If a man is controlling your life, you don't have to sit back and let it happen.
 You can take charge of your thoughts, your emotions, and your behaviors.
 It all starts with gaining a fresh perspective.

 Before you can deal with controlling men, it helps to understand what they're doing and why they're doing it.
-A person who tries to control you most likely has a controlling personality disorder.
+A person who tries to control you most likely has a controlling personality type (there is no official clinical diagnosis for controlling personalities).
 How do we define controlling personality?
 The answer may be more complex than you think.